All posts

 The Verbiflow teamBy The Verbiflow team

-The old way to build an outbound list was: open Apollo, build a filter, export CSV, dedupe in a spreadsheet, paste into a sequencer.
+The old way to build an outbound list: open Apollo, build a filter, export CSV, dedupe in a spreadsheet, paste into a sequencer.
 The whole loop was clicks.
-In 2026, the growth teams we work with are doing it differently.
+The growth teams we work with in 2026 are doing it differently.
 They define the audience once, run it as a play, and let Claude Code adjust it the next time the market moves.
-The list isn’t a file.
-It’s a repeatable process.

 A play on Verbiflow is a short, repeatable pipeline that builds an audience and pushes it into a sequence.
 It has four parts: